 - fundraising counsel and economic development.

 In January 2015, Terri began to work full-time in her company.
+She has secured over 18M in Grant funding for clients and counting.
 Recent and current clients include: Morgantown Area Partnership, AECOM/Garrett County MD, Charleston Area Alliance, Arts Monongahela, City of Morgantown, Michael Baker International, PACE, Girls on the Run WVNC, Empty Bowls Monongalia, Operation Welcome Home, Sutton Community Development, Pennsylvania Downtown Center, The City of Bluefield and the Economic Development Authorities for Monongalia, Preston and Barbour WV Counties.
 Other clients and projects can be found here.

 In December 2015, TRC received certification as a Socially and Economically Disadvantaged Business (DBE) by the West Virginia Department of Transportation Unified Certification Committee and has begun working on West Virginia transportation projects.